KD499/KD499/README.md

 - 👋 Hi, I’m Khushboo Dattani
 - 👀 I’m interested in Learning new techniques to code
-- 🌱 I’m currently learning PHP & JS
+- 🌱 I’m currently working on PHP & JS  and learing React and Node Js
 - 💞️ I’m looking to collaborate on Projects based on Chart JS

 <!---